DMcDonough26/dmcdonough26.github.io/_posts/2026-04-03-nba-scoreboard.md

 ### 4. Estimating Real Time Remaining Game Duration

-We've all clicked on a game *near* the end and thought (or been asked by our spouses): "how much longer is this *really* going to take?"
-A future enhancement to the scoreboard is a predictive model that estimates how much real time is left in a game based on game state (score margin, pace, foul situation, timeouts, etc.).
+We've all turned on a game *near* the end and thought (or been asked by our spouses): "How much longer is this *really* going to take?"
+A future enhancement to the scoreboard would be a predictive model that estimates how much real time is left in a game based on game state (score margin, pace, foul situation, timeouts, etc.).
 This would be an additional data point to help users decide whether a game is worth tuning into live.

 ### 5. Win Probabilities

-Similar to the time-remaning feature, a live win probability for each game (either scraped or built from a model) would add context to the game selection decision.
+Similar to the time-remaining feature, a live win probability for each game (either scraped or built from a model) would add context to the game selection decision.

 ### 6. Waterfall Attribution of Score Margin

 This chart would leverage live-box-score data to decompose the lead into the four factors in a sequential manner.
-It would help the user understand why a particular team is ahead: is it the quantity of scoring chances (enabled by not turning the ball over and getting offensive rebounds) or is the quality of those chances (by how often they get to the line and how efficiently they score from the field)?
+It would help the user understand why a particular team is ahead: Is it the quantity of scoring chances (enabled by not turning the ball over and getting offensive rebounds) or is it the quality of those chances (enabled by how often they get to the line and how efficiently they score from the field)?

 Perhaps this could even have a pre-tipoff version as well, or one that visualizes how teams are performing relative to expectation in these areas (building on the current four factors chart).